On the River FAQ

 What should I wear?

-In cooler weather, avoid cotton (no jeans!.
+In cooler weather, avoid cotton (no jeans!).
 Cotton does not trap heat when wet and puts boaters at risk for hypothermia.
 In all weather, it is recommended you wear synthetic materials, silk or wool.
 Avoid wearing heavy boots.
 In cooler weather, we may not allow you in a kayak if you are wearing heavy jeans and/or boots.

 Is the dock ADA accessible?

 The ramp to the dock is ADA accessible, however, we do not have an ADA accessible kayak launch.
 Getting in and out of the kayaks and rowboats requires squatting low and can be challenging for people of any ability.
 Volunteers are on hand to assist with transfer from a wheelchair into a rowboat or kayak.
-If you have any questions about accessibility, please email Danielle Redden firstname.lastname@example.org.
+If you have any questions about accessibility, please email Danielle Redden firstname.lastname@example.org or call 267-243-5231

 Is there a weight limit?

-There is no weight limit, however, we will ask heavier boaters to go in boats that are most appropriate for their size.
+There is no weight limit, however, we will ask heavier guests to go in boats that are most appropriate for their size.
 Getting in and out of the kayaks and rowboats does require squatting low and can be challenging for people of any size or ability.

 Can I bring my dog?

 Yes, well-behaved dogs that can be kept under control are welcomed.
-Dog owners are 100% responsible for their dogs – safety boaters will not attend to dogs that jump out of boats.
+Dog owners are 100% responsible for their dogs – Safety Boaters will not attend to dogs that jump out of boats.
 We do not have life jackets for dogs.

 Can I bring a large group?